Vertigo Louisville + Little Carriage House on the Alley

 Where should I drink beer?

 Do go to Old Louisville Brewery!
 It’s a great little craft place down the street.
 Their beer is awesome and all the neighbors bring their dogs.
-And we’re SO HAPPY that they re-opened in mid June.

 Where should I buy bourbon to take home and what should I get?